TronFortyTwo/Tux-in-Space/type.typ

 PARENT: Terrestrial planet

 NAME: Meteroid
 DESCRIPTION: A meteroid is a rocky fragment.
-Them are usually generated from the asteroids impacts or from the comet cores.
+Them are usually generated from the asteroids impacts or from the comet cores
 PRODUCT: Micrometeroid
 MASS_MAX: 1e5
 MASS_MIN: 1e-11